tabithalcostello/post-install-config/README.md

 <p align="center">
 <img src="https://i.imgur.com/ubUCd3K.png" height="50%" width="50%" alt="Conclude"/>
 </p>
-<p> This concludes this tutorial.
-The next one will be on this with the ticket lifecycle.
+<p> This concludes the tutorial.
+The next one will build onto this one with the ticket lifecycle.
 </p>
 <br />